IVF Treatment

 Cost of Follicular Study: What to Expect

-The cost of each subsequent ultrasound for follicular study normal range from INR 600 to INR 3000.
 At Diwya Vatsalya Mamta IVF, we have put the cost to a minimum so that it can be affordable to all.
 The total cost of a follicular study may also depend on additional factors like blood tests and medication costs.
 It’s best to consult with a healthcare provider or fertility specialist to get a more accurate estimate of the cost based on individual circumstances.

 Conclusion